medic/medic-docs/development/db-schema.md

 The record in the `_users` database includes:
  - The `type` of `user`
  - The password hash and associated data

- - and is a location that only administrative users can write to, and so is authoritive when it comes to roles and the like.
+The `_users` database is what CouchDB uses for authentication and is only editable by administrative users, so is authoritive when it comes to roles and the like.
- - It is also what CouchDB usess for authentication

 The `medic` database stores a copy of roles and permissions along with:
  - The `type` of `user-settings`